Want to Run a 5k - 70 Years Old

 With regards to running on the treadmill: do keep in mind that treadmill running is a little easier than running on the road.

 You don't have to propel yourself forward as much as you do when running on the road.
-So, it is a good idea to get used to a little bit of running on the road as well.
+In order to avoid the 5k race being unnecessarily difficult, it is a good idea to get used to a little bit of running outside as well.

 Race Day Advice - Have Fun!